fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

     </ul>
   </li>
   <li>Edge computing: Snowcone, Snowball Edge.
 Process data while it's being create on an edge location (Ex: process data, machine learning, transcoding media streams)</li>
+  <li><a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_LargeDBs.html">Snowball + DMS</a>: Because network restriction, the migration can combine these two methods.
+Steps: AWS <u>Schema Conversion Tool</u> (AWS SCT) to extract the data locally and move it to an <u>Edge device</u>; ship the Edge device or devices back to AWS; Edge device automatically loads its data into an Amazon <u>S3 bucket</u>; AWS <u>DMS</u> takes the files and migrates the data to the target data store.
+If you are using change data capture (CDC), those updates are written to the Amazon S3 bucket and then applied to the target data store.</li>
   <li>OpsHub manage Snow Family device.</li>
   <li>Snowball Pricing: per data transfer job</li>
 </ul>